neuroneural/brainchop/paper/paper.md

 # Pipeline

-In order to deploy the PyTorch MeshNet model in the browser, there is a  need to convert it first to tensorflow.js model (tfjs) [@tensorflow-js].
+In order to deploy the PyTorch MeshNet model in the browser, there is a  need to convert it first to tensorflow.js [@tensorflow-js].
 Brainchop has a pre-processing pipeline, full-volume and sub-volumes inference options, 3D input/output rendering, and post-processing capability as illustrated in \autoref{fig:Brainchop-Pipleline} for the tool high-level architecture.

 ![Brainchop high-level architecture.\label{fig:Brainchop-Pipleline}](BrainchopPipleline.png)